litedatum/litedatum-blog/_posts/2025-06-29-Why-spark-job-sql.md

 This compiles to optimized SQL that leverages database indexes, parallel processing, and query optimization.
 The result: validation rules that execute in seconds rather than minutes, with minimal infrastructure overhead.

-The MVP supports multiple database dialects (MySQL, PostgreSQL, SQLite) and handles flat files by automatically loading them into SQLite—maintaining the SQL-first approach even for non-database sources.
+Validatelite supports multiple database dialects (MySQL, PostgreSQL, SQLite) and handles flat files by automatically loading them into SQLite—maintaining the SQL-first approach even for non-database sources.

+> Update (2025-08-06): ValidateLite is now open source and released.
+GitHub: [litedatum/validatelite](https://github.com/litedatum/validatelite).

 ## The Decision Framework: When to Push, When to Pull